Health Impact of Traffic Jam

 Twofold higher risk of Type 2 diabetes is also observed for people exposed to intense traffic.
 Long-term exposure to particulate matter increases type two diabetes risk in the general population, as does living close to a major road.
 Also, particulate matter and the increase in oxidative stress have ill-effects on the respiratory system.
 Besides, traffic noise is significantly associated with adverse pregnancy outcomes and can affect the hormonal and digestive system.

-The public health impacts of traffic during periods of congestion are associated with early deaths.
+The public health effects of traffic during congestion are associated with early deaths.
 Road traffic noise also has been shown to increase the short-term risk of death from specific diseases of the cardiovascular, respiratory, and hormonal systems.

 Moreover, people who live in areas with a higher vehicular burden and face most traffic stress also have the lower health status and higher depressive symptoms that people living in areas with less traffic.
 These findings suggest that traffic stress may represent an important factor that influences the well-being of urban populations.